 The last option combines the best of all approaches: your keys are encrypted so that even the service provider can't read them, delivery is automatic (so your heirs don't need to know in advance), and the timing is perfect - they receive the information only when they need it.

-The most robust way to handle crypto inheritance is combining two technologies: a Dead Man's Switch and Server-Blind Encryption (what we call Privacy Shield).
+The most robust way to handle crypto inheritance is combining two technologies: a Guardian Release and Privacy Shield (zero-knowledge encryption).

-A Dead Man's Switch is an automated system that sends a message only if you stop responding.
-You set an interval (every 1, 3, 6, or 12 months).
+A Guardian Release is an automated system that sends a message only if you stop responding.
+You set a check-in interval, from daily to once a year: days (1, 2, 3, 5), weeks (1, 2, 3), or months (1, 3, 6, 12).
 The system emails you to check in.
-If you don't click the link in the email after the full interval passes - and after multiple reminder attempts within a grace period - the system delivers your encrypted capsule to your designated heirs.
+If you don't click the link after the full interval passes, and after your configured number of reminder attempts within the grace period, the system delivers your encrypted capsule to your designated heirs.

 This solves the timing problem: your heirs only get the information when they need it, not before.
 You don't need to trust anyone with your keys while you're alive.

-But how do you trust the system storing the Dead Man's Switch?
+But how do you trust the system storing the Guardian Release?
 You shouldn't have to.
 That's where Privacy Shield comes in.

-When you create a capsule with Privacy Shield, your seed phrase is encrypted using a unique Viewing Key.
+When you create a capsule with Privacy Shield, your seed phrase is protected by a unique Viewing Key.
 This key is shown to you exactly once and is never sent to or stored on our servers.
 We store the encrypted data, but we physically cannot decrypt it.
 Even if our entire infrastructure were breached, an attacker would get nothing but encrypted noise.

-When the Dead Man's Switch triggers, your heirs receive the encrypted capsule.
+When the Guardian Release triggers, your heirs receive the encrypted capsule.
 They combine it with the Viewing Key you left them, decrypt the instructions, and recover the funds.
 At no point does SealedFor or any other third party have access to your crypto.

 Your heirs may not be crypto experts.
 That's fine - but it means your instructions need to be crystal clear.
 Here's what they'll go through: